Soooooda/Survivor/README.md

 # UnityGames
-This is a uncomplete version of my graduate design.
+This is a incomplete version of my graduate design.
 And I'm not going to work on it.